Puntalytics/Puntalytics.github.io/fantasy.md

 punters; however, they’re just a little too young and unproven for us to group them all together. **Fox** is definitely ranked too low, but with just a 1-year sample, and a downward trending second half of 2020, we have to wait before bumping him up.
-If he's  **Wishnowsky** has been good, but not at the level of the vets above him, and **Charlton** had a solid rookie campaign and gets a bump from playing on a team with major questions at QB (sorry Sammy).*
+If he has a September anything like he did last year, you'll want him on your roster.   **Wishnowsky** has been good, but not at the level of the guys above him, and **Charlton** had a solid rookie campaign and gets a bump from playing on a team with major questions at QB (sorry Sammy).*